sblrm/travo_mate/docs/COMMAND_REFERENCE.md

 - Your team uses npm
 - You don't want to install another tool

-Both work perfectly fine for CulturalTrip! 🎉
+Both work perfectly fine for TravoMate! 🎉